 What is the accuracy of this Test?

-The Non-Invasive Prenatal Testing (NIPT) Test is generally considered to be the most accurate testing method available.
-DNA Labs India's Test is considered as a benchmark by most doctors at the best cost.
+The Non-Invasive Prenatal Testing (NIPT) Test is generally considered the most accurate testing method.
+DNA Labs India's Test is considered a benchmark by most doctors at the best cost.
 Our test is the most precise and accurate that is available at the best cost in India.
 The results will show whether any of the described chromosomal abnormalities have been detected in your baby.
-If the results are normal, this will provide you with the reassurance that these most common genetic abnormalities are not present.
+If the results are normal, this will reassure you that these most common genetic abnormalities are not present.
 If the test is positive for a chromosomal abnormality, your physician will offer you additional testing for confirmation of test results and refer you for genetic counselling to discuss the implications and choices available for you and your baby

 How many days does it take to obtain results?